-These far-reaching changes in solutions innovation, operational skills, and organizational culture will not only help banks secure the digital payments beachhead but may also become the decisive lever for banks facing increased regulations, cost pressures and demand for transparency.
+These far-reaching changes in solutions innovation, operational skills, and organizational culture will not only help banks secure the digital-payments beachhead but may also become the decisive lever for banks facing increased regulations, cost pressures, and demand for transparency.

-entirely new approach to operations and solutions innovation (see sidebar, page 7).
+game.
+This new thinking about the core value proposition of banking will require an entirely new approach to operations and solutions innovation (see sidebar, "Supporting the digital experience").